Skip to main content

 How long will mediation take?

-The mediation process is flexible and can be adapted the specific needs of the parties involved.
+Once both parties have attended their MIAM and wish to proceed, the joint mediation sessions will begin.
 Typically, mediation sessions will last approximately one hour and thirty minutes, but some people prefer longer or shorter sessions.
 The number of sessions required will depend on the number and complexity of the issues involved, but it is common for there to be around three to five sessions.
 It should be clear by that stage whether mediation is likely to produce a helpful outcome.

-If mediation is not successful, you can still explore other avenues for resolving the issues, including court proceedings.
-However, judges generally now expect parties to have considered mediation before court applications are made.
 Many people will also find that mediation helps focus on the issues to be addressed, meaning that even if a full resolution is not reached it is likely that a partial resolution will be achieved that makes any further process quicker and less expensive than it would otherwise have been.

 Get in touch